-For the last six years, my travels have taken me to countries like South Korea, Japan, New Zealand, Prague, Helsinki and Ukraine.
-Living in cities for 30 to 90 days, immersing myself in the local culture and learning more about the world we live in.
+My travels have taken me to countries like South Korea, Japan, New Zealand, Prague, Helsinki, and Ukraine for the last six years.
+I live in cities for 30 to 90 days, immersing myself in the local culture and learning more about our world.

 Let’s learn what you need to know before becoming a digital nomad.

-Of course, you can take your laptop outdoors and check a few emails, maybe browse the internet.
-To be productive, you will need to be indoors, sitting in your apartment, coffee shop or co-working space.
+Of course, you can take your laptop outdoors, check a few emails, and maybe browse the internet.
+To be productive, you must be indoors, sitting in your apartment, coffee shop, or co-working space.

-How much money you need to live will depend on how often you are travelling and what lifestyle you want to live.
-Most digital nomads will have to work 8 hours a day to bring in a good income to live comfortably.
+How much money you need to live will depend on how often you are traveling and what lifestyle you want to live.
+Most digital nomads must work 8 hours daily to bring in a good income to live comfortably.

-Personally, you will find me living in comfortable one-bedroom or studio apartments, dining out a few times a week, and staying in local neighbourhoods for 1 to 3 months.
+You will find me living in comfortable one-bedroom or studio apartments, dining out a few times a week, and staying in local neighborhoods for 1 to 3 months.

 You will find some digital nomads who can only afford to live in hostels and stay most of the year in cities like Chiang Mai.

-While there is nothing wrong with this nomad lifestyle, it isn’t for everyone, so you need to think about how you would like to live while working remotely and travelling.
+While there is nothing wrong with this nomad lifestyle, it isn’t for everyone, so you need to think about how you would like to live while working remotely and traveling.

-When you’re living the nomad lifestyle and travelling regularly, unexpected events can occur which are often out of your control.
-You could lose your job, your bank card could get stolen.
-Your flights could be cancelled, leaving you stranded.
+When you’re living the nomad lifestyle and traveling regularly, unexpected events that are often out of your control can occur.
+You could lose your job; your bank card could get stolen.
+Your flights could be canceled, leaving you stranded.

-You have to be able to keep calm and deal with any issues head-on.
+You must be able to keep calm and deal with any issues head-on.
 Where possible, have a plan should these events occur.

 Always travel with a 2nd debit card and a credit card should you find your primary card is lost or stolen.
 If you lose your job or freelancing clients dry up, have an emergency fund to live off until you find new work.

-You have to think on your feet and make big decisions from time to time.
-You must become familiar with the places you are travelling to and make sure you know the common scams aimed at tourists.
+You have to think on your feet and make big decisions occasionally.
+You must become familiar with the places you are traveling to and know the common scams aimed at tourists.

-Also, research prices so you do not get ripped off when out shopping.
+Also, research prices so you do not get ripped off when shopping.

 Before you book flights or accommodation, spend time researching your destination.
 Where you are living must be well connected so that you can get work done.
 Does the place have power issues?
 What is the time zone compared with the company you are working for?

-Find out the neighbourhoods you should avoid at night.
+Find out the neighborhoods you should avoid at night.
 Make sure you are not living in areas where crime is high.
 All of this information can be found online.

-Healthcare abroad can be expensive, so it’s a wise factor in the cost of travel or health insurance to make sure you are financially covered.
+Healthcare abroad can be expensive, so it’s a wise factor in the cost of travel or health insurance to ensure you are financially covered.
 Have pre-existing conditions?
 Make sure your insurance covers you.
-It will cost you more money, but it is worth it if you are taken ill while travelling.
+It will cost you more, but it is worth it if you are taken ill while traveling.

-If you are British and travelling in the European Union, apply for a Global Health Insurance Card through the NHS.
-You will receive free or disconnected health cover should you be taken ill.
+If you are British and traveling in the European Union, apply for a Global Health Insurance Card through the NHS.
+You will receive free or disconnected health coverage should you be taken ill.

-Access to the internet is critical when working remotely, so make sure you always have a backup.
-Use an unlocked phone or a 4G MiFi with local sim cards while you are travelling.
-These devices can then be tethered to your laptop so work can continue when WiFi goes down.
+Access to the internet is critical when working remotely, so always have a backup.
+While traveling, use an unlocked phone or a 4G MiFi with local SIM cards.
+These devices can then be tethered to your laptop to continue to work when WiFi goes down.

-You need a group of people who you can call upon if freelancing work dries up or when you are looking for a new remote job.
-In all honesty, without my network, the digital nomad dream could likely have ended in only six months.
+You need a group of people to call upon if freelancing work dries up or when you are looking for a new remote job.
+Without my network, the digital nomad dream could likely have ended in only six months.